 To become a conference and event organiser you usually need to gain a qualification in events management.

+You can also complete a degree majoring in event management, or sport, recreation and event management.
 Some universities in Western Australia offer relevant courses.
 Contact the universities you are interested in for more information.

 Apprenticeships and traineeships

 As an apprentice or trainee, you enter into a formal training contract with an employer, enabling you to complete training towards a nationally recognised qualification.
 You spend time working and learning practical skills on the job and you spend some time undertaking structured training with a registered training provider.

 You can do an apprenticeship or traineeship if you are a school-leaver, re-entering the workforce or as an adult or mature-aged person wishing to change careers.
 You can even begin your apprenticeship or traineeship while you're still at school.